You can’t say you’ve lived in Singapore if you haven’t tried this unofficial national dish: Chili Crab.

-Regardless if you’ve had it, crave it, or trying it for the first time, go straight to one of these restos – famed for serving some of the best and most interesting versions of chilli crab on the Red Dot.
+Regardless if you’ve had it, crave it, or trying it for the first time, go straight to one of these restos – famed for serving some of the best and most interesting versions of chili crab on the Red Dot.

 Tomato-based, mildly spiced sauces is at the heart and soul of traditional Italian pastas like marinara or amatricana, so it’s no surprise that SG’s chilli crab works wonders when reinvented as a pasta dish.
 Grub‘s rendition is a delicious mix of linguine in a chunky Singapore-style chilli crab sauce, topped with a whole battered soft shell crab that livens up the entire dish.